 Edvard Munch (Norwegian, 1863-1944)

-woodcut with hand coloring, Image - h:37.70 w:45.00 cm (h:14 13/16 w:17 11/16 inches).
+woodcut hand colored with watercolor, Image - h:37.70 w:45.00 cm (h:14 13/16 w:17 11/16 inches).
 Gift of Mrs. Clive Runnels in memory of Leonard C. Hanna, Jr. 1959.82